News in Times of the Corona Pandemic

-+++ Update – 11.5.2020 +++
++++ Update as of 11.5.2020 +++

 We are very happy to welcome back our first and fourth graders on 18.5. as well as the students of classes 2 and 3 on 25.5. as a last boost.
 In order to enable all children and teenagers to attend school again, we have made some adjustments.
-All classes 1 to 6 and class 8a will be divided into 2 learning groups (“Apples” and “Bananas”) and taught alternately on a weekly basis.
+All classes 1 to 6 and class 8a will be divided into 2 learning groups – “Apples” and “Bananas” – and taught alternately on a weekly basis.
 Classes 7, 9 and 10 do not have to be divided due to the size of the classes.
 We have succeeded in maintaining the usual timetable for all school classes.
 Thanks to a special route plan in the school building, the division of the schoolyard into different areas, staggered times for the beginning and end of the school day, and a new seating plan in classrooms/cafeteria, we adhere to the rules of distance and hygiene, thus enabling all children and young people to return to school and attend classes in all classes.

-Pupils who belong to a risk group or who live together with people from a risk group are offered further support in learning at home.
+Students who belong to a risk group or who live together with people from a risk group are offered further support in learning at home.

 Until further notice, only lessons will take place.
 Study groups, early and late supervision, extra-curricular activities or events are still suspended.

-+++ Update – 6.5.2020 +++
++++ Update as of 6.5.2020 +++

 On Monday, 11.5.2020 classes 7a and 8a will be able to attend our school again.
 All information about the reopening and lessons in the school from the last update are still valid.

-+++ Update – 17.4.2020 +++
++++ Update as of 17.4.2020 +++

 The gradual reopening of the Berlin schools will begin shortly.
 In accordance with the specifications of the Berlin Senate, our graduating class 10a will be the first class in school again from Monday, 27.4.2020.
 Classes 5a, 5b, 6a, 6b and 9a will follow on Monday, 4.5.2020.